sagudev/color/color/README.md

 Color is a Rust crate which implements color space conversions, targeting at least [CSS Color Level 4].

+## Main types

+The crate has two approaches to representing color in the Rust type system: a set of types with static color space as part of the types, and [`DynamicColor`] in which the color space is represented at runtime.

+The static color types come in three variants: [`OpaqueColor`] without an alpha channel, [`AlphaColor`] with a separate alpha channel, and [`PremulColor`] with premultiplied alpha.
+The last type is particularly useful for making interpolation and compositing more efficient.
+These have a marker type parameter, indicating which [`ColorSpace`] they are in.
+Conversion to another color space uses the `convert` method on each of these types.
+The static types are open-ended, as it's possible to implement this trait for new color spaces.

 ## Scope and goals

 Color in its entirety is an extremely deep and complex topic.
 It is completely impractical